ruachang/UIUC-CS543-ECE549/MP5/README.md

          for seeing how well you are doing and for picking hyper-parameters, and ideally we expect you to only submit the output of your final models to the test set.
 Hyper-parameters should not be tweaked on the test set.
 We can see the submission history and if we find too many submission to the test server in too short a time, we will penalize for it.

+4. Late submissions will not be eligible for extra-credits.

-4. Lastly, be careful not to work of a public fork of this repo.
+5. Lastly, be careful not to work of a public fork of this repo.
 Make a private clone to work on your assignment.
 You are responsible for preventing other students from copying your work.
 Please also see point 2 above.